Zum Hauptinhalt springen

 This open-access book reframes performance and pedagogy through their shared ‘objects’ and lays the foundation for new relations, approaches and methodologies.

-And what might the teaching of performance have to offer to other kinds of teaching and learning in a changing world?
+What is the relation between performance and pedagogy?
+What does the teaching of performance offer to other kinds of knowledge encounters and exchanges in our pluriversal world?

 The ebook editions of this book are available open access under a CC BY NC-ND-4.0 licence on bloomsburycollections.com.